zthun/works/README.md

 # Description

-This package contains the micro application for doing oauth2 requests.
+This is a micro application that enables the oauth2 workflow.